absmach/magistrala-docs/docs/user-guide/rules-engine.md

 1. Comparison Block
 2. Lua Script Editor

 The logic nodes support different message payloads as inputs.
-If you send a single message you can utilize `message`, while if it is an array you can utilize `messages` as the value.
+To utilize the message payload, you can use `message.<key>` in the input. e.g., if your message is a single SenML message, you can do `message.payload.v` to ge the value.

 #### Comparison Block